rjwgnr27/Filters/README.md

-# Filters - KDE application for interactive file filtering
+# Filters - An Application for Interactive File Filtering
+This application allows the the filtering of a text file, by the sequential application of regular expressions.

+The application can be run in interactive mode, presenting a UI with a list of regurlar expressions, and the final results of the applied filters.
+It can also be run in non-interactive "batch" mode, applyng a filter set saved from a previous interative session to an input file.

 ## GUI mode
-This application allows the interactive filtering of a text file, by the sequential application of regular expressions.
 When started, the program will present a screen, with two main divisions.
 On the top is a grid of expressions to be applied to the input file.
 On the bottom is the resultant text output from the application of the filters to the input.